Skip to main content

 3–30 business days (depends on merchant)

-Tip: If you're expecting a refund, check your USD balance in the Kolo app.
-The funds will appear there once processed.
+💡 Pro tip: If you are waiting for a refund or reversal, check your fiat balance in the Kolo app.
+Returned funds appear there once processed.

 FAQ

-Can I convert my USD balance back to crypto?
+Can I convert my refunded USD or EUR balance back to crypto?

-No, USD balance cannot be converted back to cryptocurrency.
-However, you can use your USD balance directly for card payments without any additional fees.
+No, Refunded fiat balances cannot be converted back to cryptocurrency.
+However, you can use the fiat balance directly for future card payments.

 Why is my reversal or refund taking longer than expected?

-Some merchants take longer to finalize transactions.
-If a hold hasn't been released after 30 days, contact support.
+Some merchants take longer to finalize or return transactions.
+Refund timing depends on the merchant and the card network.
+If the returned amount has not appeared after 30 days, contact support.

 I received a partial reversal — is that normal?